Postdoctoral Fellowship

 - Applicants who are applying for funds to support postdoctoral work in the laboratory where their graduate work was performed will be given lower preference.
 One of the objectives of this fellowship is to gain new skills, and therefore, an ideal candidate will be conducting their research in a new laboratory and not where their graduate work was performed.

 - Only one postdoctoral applicant per lab may apply for this award.
 If multiple applicants apply, they will automatically be ineligible.
-Potential applicants and their thesis advisors and/or lab managers should decide who should apply.
+Potential applicants and their mentor and/or lab managers should decide who should apply.

 - The Foundation will not consider multiple applications for similar efforts on the same project.
 For instance, if a predoc, postdoc, and faculty member from the same lab are all submitting applications for proposed efforts on the same project, the efforts must be separate activities and not duplicative.